Access for healthcare professionals and patients

-We work in partnership with the US National Library of Medicine on the Emergency Access Initiative to provide temporary, free access to full text articles to healthcare professionals, librarians and members of the public affected by disasters.
-Access was triggered for the Haiti 2010 earthquake and subsequent cholera epidemic, flooding in Pakistan (2010), both the Fukushima earthquake and tsunami in Japan (2011), Typhoon Haiyan in the Philippines (2013) and the Ebola crisis (2014).
+We partner with the US National Library of Medicine on the Emergency Access Initiative to provide temporary free access to full text articles to healthcare professionals, librarians and members of the public affected by disasters.
+Access was triggered most recently for the Ebola crisis (2014), the Hurricanes Irma, Harvey and Maria (2017) and the earthquakes in Mexico (2017).

 As a guest user, anyone can access free content via Lancet.com such as The Lancet abstracts, Editorial, World Report, Perspectives, Correspondence.
 All Cell Press titles also provide free access after 12 months from the Cell Press website.
 Furthermore, Elsevier publishes a number of medical-related open access journals which are free for everybody to access.